Poshuouinge: Geography

 Poshuouinge was built on a high mesa, some 150 ft above the Chama River, around 1400.
 There are two springs located about 500 ft to the south of the ruins which are believed to have been the main water sources for the habitation.
 It is accessible by a United States Department of Agriculture Forest Service trail.

-This city, at its largest, consisted of about 700 ground floor rooms, most being two or even three stories tall.
-The city was laid out with two main plazas, and a large kiva near the center of the eastern courtyard.
+This pueblo, at its largest, consisted of about 700 ground floor rooms, most being two or even three stories tall.
+The pueblo was laid out with two main plazas, and a large kiva near the center of the eastern courtyard.
 The barrow pits of Poshuouinge were planted with small stone grids in the basement.

 History

-The city is believed to have been occupied between 1375 and 1475.
+The pueblo is believed to have been occupied between 1375 and 1475.
 The site was abandoned around 1500, well before Coronado and the first Europeans arrived.
 It is believed that its inhabitants left the banks of the Chama River and relocated nearby around the Rio Grande, where their descendants live today.

 Archaeology

 Adolph Bandelier excavated the area in 1885.
-J. A. Jeançon and his Tewa workmen unearthed tzii-wi war axes whilst excavating the site in 1919.
+Jean Allard Jeancon and his Tewa workmen unearthed tzii-wi war axes whilst excavating the site in 1919.
 Jeançon was said "to have interpreted the Poshuouinge shrines in light of ethnographic evidence, arguing that they represented a "world quarter system" similar to that of San Juan Pueblo."